Growers, not showers

 Tasting the wines of smaller producers like Jérôme Prévost, Agrapart and Larmandier-Bernier, the value proposition around champagne is completely transformed.
 For me, these are champagnes that are ‘wines’ first and their texture (the most underrated character in champagne), flavour and aroma talk more of where the fruit and vineyards reside, than of how and where the wine is made.

 In his book Bursting Bubbles: A Secret History of Champagne and the Rise of the Great Growers, Walters gives a voice to the often overlooked wines of the smaller producers.
-His passion for champagne is not only about the growers and makers, but the storage and service of champagne.
+His passion for champagne is not only about the growers and makers, but the storage and service

 It would be wrong to say that Walters’ book and his advocacy for champagne is about bashing the big houses.
 As Walters takes care to explain, “Bursting Bubbles is a work that will undoubtedly ruffle some feathers, but I felt it was a story that was worth telling regardless.
 I have tried to write it in a way that will appeal to both the wine industry and the general reader.”